alariofernando/csvquiz/README.md

 # This is the first exercise from the Gophercises Site

-## To now more about it, run csvquiz --help
+ To know more about it, run csvquiz --help

-## To test, you can run it specifying the test files.
+ To test, you can run it specifying the test files.
 The second testfile is a case-insensitive test.